 Orange Lake Overlook Park Project by Gary Borse

 We were successful at saving The Orange Lake Overlook thanks to the many people that helped with their donations it is now reality that this piece of land will be protected forever in conservation for the public to appreciate and enjoy.
 Plans are being drawn for the park by the Alachua Conservation Trust.
 I left my campaign posted below for people that do not know about this sacred hill, where indigenous peoples lived thousands of years ago, hunting, fishing and growing fruits and vegetables.
+For them this was paradise.

 For over two decades I have been cattle farming in North Central Florida and this area we live in is one of the most beautiful in all of Florida.
 Orange Lake is part of that magic.
 I have ridden my horses around Orange Lake, Orange Creek, Lake Lochloosa, and the Hawthorne Trail as well as trailblazing some of the Florida Greenway for horse trails before they were open to the public.
 I have seen some incredible places and scenic views in Florida, but nothing like “OLO”, or “The Orange Lake Overlook” as we call it.